 Getting employees back to the office is not as easy as sending out a company email, and both surveys and recent events have shown that employees who are forced back to the office are likely to quit.

 To avoid that, we have collected a short list of tips which will help turn your return to the office into a success.

-When you have found out which work model will suit your company and your employees, it’s time to implement, but you shouldn’t expect to make the switch over night.
+When you have found out which work model will suit your company and your employees, it’s time to implement it, but you shouldn’t expect to make the switch overnight.